A timeline of Leonardo DiCaprio’s extensive dating history

 Bridget Hall, 1994

-DiCaprio and US model Bridget Hall dated at the start of his Hollywood movie career.
+DiCaprio (20 at the time) and US model Bridget Hall (then 17) dated at the start of his Hollywood movie career.
 However, the pair’s relationship has been described as a “fling” and lasted only a brief period of time.

 Naomi Campbell, 1995

-It has long been reported that supermodel Naomi Campbell had a short fling with DiCaprio in 1995, but neither have ever confirmed it.
+It has long been reported that supermodel Naomi Campbell had a short fling with DiCaprio in 1995 when she was around 25 and he was 21, but neither have ever confirmed it.
 However, they remain close friends.

 Kristen Zang, 1995-1999

-Kristen Zang dated DiCaprio on-and-off for four years when they were both in their 20s.
+Kristen Zang dated DiCaprio on-and-off for four years when they were both in their early 20s.

 She wrote an essay for People magazine last year, in which she called out “ageist” headlines about his split from Camila Morrone.